The Four year rule

 You can apply for any vacancy that you feel qualified for and discuss gaining QTS at interview.
-Please note that London Borough of Newham does not recruit directly from overseas.

 The 4-year rule exemption does not apply to pupil referral units (PRUs), alternative provision academies, or alternative provision free schools, where QTS is required from the beginning of your employment.
 Further details can be found at: www.gov.uk